ipfs/kubo/docs/config.md

 ### `Gateway.NoDNSLink`

 A boolean to configure whether DNSLink lookup for value in `Host` HTTP header should be performed.
-If DNSLink is present, content path stored in the DNS TXT record becomes the `/` and respective payload is returned to the client.
+If DNSLink is present, the content path stored in the DNS TXT record becomes the `/` and the respective payload is returned to the client.

 Default: `false`